Darlington and Nolli

 Let me first say that this article is entirely the result of coming across an article, first published in 2015 in the Northern Echo and written by Chris Webber.
 It is entitled "When the Saints went marching in", I have used it as the source of my incessant search for Scots involvement in football outwith Scotland and have added what I have been able to uncover and correct.
 The result is a fascinating insight into Scottish football in the 1880s and the way it involved, due in Scots no matter what their origin.

 The "Saints" in question was perhaps the first, probably the second football team to emerge from the industrialising, North English, market town of Darlington.
-And its source was the town's Catholic church of St. Augustine's and a certain William Nollie cum Nolli.
+At its source was the church of St. Augustine's and its founder was a certain William Nollie cum Nolli.
 The story is, to begin with perhaps, a familiar one.
 A Scotsman arrived in the Durham town.
 He looked to continue to play the game he had practiced back in his home-town of Edinburgh and found nowhere to do so.
 So he took a ball into a local park and began a solo kick-about.
 But he did so not without being noticed.
 As Chris Webber reported it from contemporary accounts,

 "A rumour spread that a Scotsman with bare legs and an Irish shirt was running amok."